-The School must complete the same checks for contractors and their employees) undertaking regulated activity at the School as it does for its own employees.
-The School requires written confirmation from the contractor that it has completed these checks on all of those individuals whom it intends will work at the School before any such individual can commence work at the School.
+The School must complete the same checks for contractors and their employees undertaking regulated activity at the School as it does for its own employees.
+The School requires written confirmation from the contractor that it has completed these checks on all of those individuals, including name, checks and dates, whom it intends will work at the School before any such individual can commence work at the School.